 3. In the Essential Sound panel, you will find different categories: Dialogue, Music, SFX, and Ambience.
 Select Dialogue to access the repair features.

 4. After selecting the clip as Dialogue, you’ll see some new tools.
 Go to the repair section and use the Reduce Noise and Reduce Rumble sliders to adjust the amount of repair you want in the audio file.
 Reduce Rumble is a fantastic way to isolate and eliminate a rumbling sound.

 5. Preview the audio to listen if the hiss has been reduced without making the voice sound unnatural.

 In the Essential Sound panel, you can reduce noise and hum sounds with the DeHum slider or harsh sounds with the DeEss slider.
 Adjusting these and checking the EQ box in the Essential Panel will fine-tune the audio file better after reducing the hiss.

 The last resource is adding background music to your audio when possible.
 Some hiss sounds are impossible to remove, but you can cover them with music if still audible after adding DeNoise or reducing it in the Essential Sound panel.

 1. Import a new audio file with music in Adobe Premiere Pro and add it as a new track in the Timeline under the main audio clip.

 2. Select the audio file with music and reduce the volume just enough to hide the hiss but not the main audio.

 When it comes to removing background noise, remember that the best way to reduce noise is to record audio with good-quality gear, treat the room where you are recording and, if recording outdoors, use windshields, sound-absorbing panels, and other accessories to reduce reverb, unwanted background, and hiss.
-Adobe Premiere Pro will do the rest and remove background noise once and for all!
+Audio Plugins for Premiere Pro and Premiere Pro itself will do the rest and remove background noise once and for all!